 When an epic storm hits, things do get a bit chaotic.
 Any amount of sustained rain means bad news because a lot of our desert soil is caliche.
 This stuff is rock hard like natural cement and that means it doesn’t absorb water, which tends to pool on top of it.
 Caliche is just an all-around pain in the ass.
 When my friend’s tiny Yorkie Derek died at 14 years old, she tearfully asked me to bury him in her backyard.
 I’d never dug into caliche before and I thought I fractured my wrists with the first bone-jarring shovel strike.
 I’m not joking, after about two hours of digging (and yes, I tried soaking the ground), I’d maybe got down a foot-and-a-half (45 cm) when I gave up.
 Luckily for me, poor Derek was a tiny bugger at about a pound-and-a-half (.68 kg) so the hole was adequate (kind of — sorry, Derek).
 But now I’m pretty sure I know why the graves of murder victims found in the desert are usually shallow.

 As far as handling runoff, things aren’t quite as bad nowadays, but back when I was younger, drainage in some Valley cities was pretty terrible.
 One street in my neighborhood, 72nd, used to flood so deep it looked like a river and even had a slight current as it flowed south.
 Cars routinely stalled in it.
-Sossamon Road used to have a huge dip that turned into a lake and cars would get swamped trying to go through it — the fire department would be pulling one car out as another fool would be attempting to go through it.
+Sossamon Road, a half mile north of 72nd, used to have a huge dip that turned into a lake and cars would get swamped trying to go through it — the fire department would be pulling one car out as another fool would be attempting to go through it.

 We did have epic flooding a couple of years ago that turned one freeway into a lake pretty quickly.